Last updated: September 15, 2023

 - Related to our general business operations: to consider and implement mergers, acquisitions, reorganizations, and other business transactions, and where necessary to the administration of our general business, accounting, recordkeeping and legal functions.
 (Legal bases: our legitimate interests; and/or compliance with laws)

 Aggregate and anonymous data.
-We also create and use aggregate, anonymous and de-identified data to derive benchmark information which is made available to our enterprise clients, and to improve and develop our business and Services, and for similar research and analytics purposes.
+We also create and use aggregate, anonymous and de-identified data to derive benchmark information which is made available to our customers, and to improve and develop our business and Services, and for similar research and analytics purposes.

-Client Personal Data.
-Our clients, not Perceptyx, determine the purpose and means of processing for their respective Client Personal Data, including personal data collected and processed related to launching, analyzing and reporting on surveys.
-In general, (subject to applicable client instructions) Perceptyx processes the Client Personal Data to provide our Services to clients, including to operate and improve the platform and our services, to provision platform user accounts, to carry out the transactions platform users request via the platform, and to respond to platform User requests, to launch and track surveys, polls and other platform service content.
-Our clients are the data controllers with respect to their Client Personal Data.
-Please review the client’s respective privacy policies for more information about how they collect, use and share the personal data collected via the platform.
+Customer Personal Data.
+Our customers, not Perceptyx, determine the purpose and means of processing for their respective Customer Personal Data, including personal data collected and processed related to launching, analyzing and reporting on surveys and other products offered as part of the Services.
+In general, (subject to applicable customer instructions) Perceptyx processes the Customer Personal Data to provide our Services to customers, including to operate and improve Services generally, to provision Services user accounts, to carry out and to respond to user requests, to launch and track surveys, polls and other Services content.
+Our customers are the data controllers with respect to their Customer Personal Data.
+Please review the customer’s respective privacy policies for more information about how they collect, use and share the personal data they collect.